General Traffic Regulations

 - No person shall ride a bicycle on any sidewalk, walkway, or any other area of the campus customarily used by pedestrians.

-- No person shall park a bicycle in a walkway, on a sidewalk, in a hallway, or in or near a doorway except where use is made of a parking rack furnished by the University.
+- Parking a bicycle in a walkway, on a sidewalk, in a hallway, or in or near a doorway except where use is made of a parking rack furnished by the University.

-- No person shall ride, operate, or park at night on the campus or streets of Delta State University a bicycle not equipped with headlight and tail-light or reflector.
+- No person shall ride, operate, or park a bicycle not equipped with headlight and tail-light or reflector at night on the campus of Delta State University.

-- Every regulation herein applicable to anyone riding, operating, or parking a bicycle on the campus shall also apply to anyone riding, operating or parking a motorcycle or motor scooter.
+- Every regulation that applies to anyone riding, operating, or parking a bicycle on the campus shall also apply to anyone riding, operating or parking a motorcycle or motor scooter.

-- No person who operates or drives a motorcycle, or other motor driven cycle having two or more wheels, shall carry any other person in or upon such vehicle on the campus unless such vehicle is equipped with (1) A dual seat designed for two persons, or a separate passenger seat with a double footrest, or (2) A side car attachment providing a separate seat space for a passenger to be seated entirely within the attachment.
+- When a passenger is present on a motorcycle or motor vehicle having two or more wheels a dual seat designed for two persons, a separate passenger seat with a double footrest, or side car attachment providing a separate seat space for a passenger to be seated entirely within the attachment, is required.

-- No person shall roller blade (skate) on any sidewalk, walkway or any other area of the campus customarily used by pedestrians or inside any building on the campus.
-Any person wishing to roller blade (skate) on campus is to do so only on streets or parking lots and at their own risk.
+- Roller blading (skating) or skateboarding on any sidewalk, walkway or any other area of the campus customarily used by pedestrians or inside any building, is prohibited.
+This should take place on streets or in parking lots and at their own risk.
 It is recommended that protective gear and reflective clothing be worn.

-- Operators of motor vehicles or bicycles may not park or stop so as to block or obstruct a handicap entrance on a sidewalk, street or into any building.
+- Motor vehicles or bicycles may not be parked or stopped in front of a handicap entrance on a sidewalk, street or into any building.

-- Hoverboards (and similar vehicles/devices) are prohibited on campus, including campus buildings and campus grounds.
-Hoverboards (and similar vehicles/devices) may not be stored or charged on campus.
+- Hoverboards (and similar vehicles/devices) are prohibited on campus, including campus buildings and campus grounds, this includes the storage and charging of said item.